Please read below for our full

 Contracts for work are made between the client and the Carer.

-All payments for work completed must be made via The Live in Care Company Ltd; attempts to pay outside of The Live in Care Company Ltd will lead to sanctions not limited to immediate account suspension.
-Any offers to pay outside of The Live in Care Company Ltd made by either party must be reported to The Live in Care Company Ltd immediately.
+All payments for work completed must be made via The Live in Care Company; attempts to pay outside of The Live in Care Company will lead to sanctions not limited to immediate account suspension.
+Any offers to pay outside of The Live in Care Company made by either party must be reported to The Live in Care Company immediately.

-If a client chooses to engage a Carer directly and thus stop using the services provided by The Live in Care Company Ltd, the client will be required to pay The Live in Care Company Ltd an upfront, non-refundable fee equivalent to 1/12th of the Carer’s annual payment.
+If a client chooses to engage a Carer directly and thus stop using the services provided by The Live in Care Company, the client will be required to pay The Live in Care Company an upfront, non-refundable fee equivalent to 4 weeks of care and commission fees.